HabanaAI/Model-References/PyTorch/computer_vision/classification/dino/README.md

 * Removed workaround for bicubic interpolation mode.
 * Fixed OOM for batch_size=64 on FP32.
 ### 1.9.0
-* Added support for autocast on Gaudi
+* Added support for autocast on Gaudi.
 ### 1.11.0
  - Dynamic Shapes will be enabled by default in future releases.
 It is currently enabled in the training script as a temporary solution.
 ### 1.12.0
- - Removed support for HMP (Habana Mixed Precision).
+ - Removed support for HMP.
 ### Script Modifications
 Major changes done to original model from [facebookresearch/dino](https://github.com/facebookresearch/dino/tree/cb711401860da580817918b9167ed73e3eef3dcf) repository:
 * Modified some scripts to run the model on Gaudi:
-  * Loaded Habana PyTorch module.
+  * Loaded Intel Gaudi PyTorch module.
   * Changed tensors device assignment from `cuda` to `hpu`.
 * Applied temporary workarounds scripts to enable the model on HPU:
   * Changed the default batch_size_per_device to `32` for self-supervised part.
-  * Avoided execution of torch.cat operator with empty tensors
+  * Avoided execution of torch.cat operator with empty tensors.
-  * Moved `dino_loss` to `cpu` device at the time of checkpoint saving due to a bug in PyTorch framework: https://github.com/pytorch/pytorch/issues/77533;
+  * Moved `dino_loss` to `cpu` device at the time of checkpoint saving due to a bug in PyTorch framework: https://github.com/pytorch/pytorch/issues/77533.
   * Increased the number of chunks in `knn_classifier` from `100` to `200`.
   * Moved `argsort` to `cpu`.
 * Improved performance of the model by limiting synchronization between CPU and the device within gradient clipping implementation.